mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 Salt is currently one of the largely adopted automating frameworks, and perhaps one of the most complete and flexible.
-But these - including support for several types of topologies, large cardinal of native capabilities and features, ability to easily extend it in your own environment, and so on - come with a cost.
-And that is setting up and maintaining an infrastructure to facilitate and leverage these capabilities.
+But these - including support for several architectures, large cardinal of native capabilities and features, ability to easily extend it in your own environment, and so on - come with a cost.
+The cost is setting up and maintaining an infrastructure to facilitate and leverage these capabilities.

 In the networking space, Salt has had native support for automating networks